gardener/gardener/docs/concepts/scheduler.md

 * whose networks have intersections with the `Shoot`'s networks (due to the VPN connectivity between seeds and shoots their networks must be disjoint)
 * that have `.spec.settings.shootDNS.enabled=false` (only if the shoot specifies a DNS domain or does not use the `unmanaged` DNS provider)
 * whose labels don't match the `.spec.seedSelector` field of the `CloudProfile` that is used in the `Shoot` (there might be multiple environments for the same provider type, e.g., you might have multiple OpenStack systems connected to Gardener)
+* whose capacity for shoots would be exceeded if the shoot is scheduled onto the seed, see [Ensuring seeds capacity for shoots is not exceeded](#ensuring-seeds-capacity-for-shoots-is-not-exceeded)

 After this filtering process the least utilized seed, i.e., the one with the least number of shoot control planes, will be the winner and written to the `.spec.seedName` field of the `Shoot`.